cristianflobo/OpenPLC_Editor_Custom_v4/docs/name-type-linking-design.md

 ## Executive Summary

-This document defines the technical design for migrating from UUID-based variable linking to name+type-based linking in the OpenPLC Editor, following IEC 61131-3 standards.
+This document defines the technical design for migrating from UUID-based variable linking to name+type-based linking in RSwitch, following IEC 61131-3 standards.
 The design addresses all six core linking rules specified in the migration plan and provides a clear implementation path for Phase 2.

 **Design Principles:**
 - Case-insensitive name matching (IEC 61131-3 standard)